 See Psalms for the People: Psalms Chapter 28, The Daily Walk with Miracles, June 16, 2016, by Paul Evans.

 See Psalms Chapter 33 (KJV), The Daily Walk with Miracles, October 10, 2016, by Paul Evans.
 We will be trying to remember to bring our readers more of the Psalms.
 I believe that the Psalms read even by souls who are simply seeking after the truth, (before God’s grace enters into your heart and you are saved) may help and uplift you a lot.
 I know that the Psalms helped me come to the Lord, and I am very grateful God gave them to us.
-This Psalm 33, and especially 144 (the number of the thousands who are saved, according to Matthew and Revelation) is very personal with me, and I believe it will resonate strongly with many readers.
+This Psalm 33, and especially 144 (the number of the thousands who are saved, according to Matthew and Revelation, or perhaps, some people think, the number of thousands saved before He comes again) is very personal with me, and I believe it will resonate strongly with many readers.
 God is seeking your heart!
-The praise and supplication to God [(in whatever way you envision that Light and Life and Love (the Holy Trinity))], which is in Pslams 33 and also Psalms 144 are deeply moving and deserve our attention.
+The praise and supplication to God [(in whatever way you envision that Light and Life and Love (the Holy Trinity))], which is in Psalms 33 and also Psalms 144 are deeply moving and deserve our attention.
 Even if you take “God” in a more personal, immanent sense, God loves you and is seeking your heart!
-Email Paul at email@example.com for Christian friendship and fellowship (or maybe a date!).
+Email Paul at firstname.lastname@example.org for Christian friendship and fellowship.

 Psalms Chapter 144 (KJV)

 1 (A Psalm of David.)
 Blessed be the LORD my strength, which teacheth my hands to war, and my fingers to fight: